-February 9, 2024
+October 15, 2024

-This Questions and Answers document accompanies the most recent Executive Officer (EO) Notice on Publicly Funded COVID-19 PCR Testing services in Ontario Pharmacies.
+This Questions and Answers document accompanies the most recent Executive Officer (EO) Notice on publicly funded COVID-19 testing services in Ontario Pharmacies.

 These Qs and As and the accompanying EO Notice constitute a Ministry policy that pharmacy operators must comply with when submitting claims for payment to the Ministry respecting pharmacy services related to COVID-19 testing.
 Compliance with all Ministry policies is required under section 3.2 of the Health Network System (HNS) Subscription Agreement for Pharmacy Operators.